conduitio-labs/conduit-connector-dynamodb/README.md

 destination, then starts the CDC (Change Data Capture) mode which will listen to events happening on the table in real-time, and sends these event records to the destination (these events include: `updates`, `deletes`, and `inserts`).

-For the source connector to get CDC events, it uses [DynamoDB Streams](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html), so you need to enable the stream before running the connector, check these docs for [how to enable your DynamoDB Stream](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html#Streams.Enabling).
+The source connector uses [DynamoDB Streams](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html) to get CDC events, so you need to enable the stream before running the connector.
+Check out the documentation for [how to enable a DynamoDB Stream](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html#Streams.Enabling).

 ### Configuration